 Before choosing the best way to help your child and approach the problem, it is important to identify the type of bedwetting.
 Bedwetting that has been ongoing since the early years is called primary.
 Bedwetting that started after a child was dry for 6 months is called secondary.

 - Encourage your child to go to the toilet 4-7 times a day, including right before bedtime

 - Make sure your child can get to the toilet by themselves at night, night-light in their room and on the way to the bathroom can help

 - Do not wake or carry your child to the toilet - this won't help in the long run

 - Keep track of wet and dry nights to motivate your child

 - Try to stop using pull-ups or nappies as the child will think that it doesn't really matter if they pee in a nappy; it doesn't feel as wet as wet pyjamas.

-- Good preparation is the key - lots of ready bed changes, waterproof covers, pyjamas
+- Good preparation is the key - lots of ready bed changes, waterproof and washable bed pads, pyjamas

 - Don't give your child a drink after dinner time